How Do I Find My Property Lines?

 Now imagine being so wrong about your property lines that you learn your house is built on the completely wrong lot.
 Even smaller mistakes or discrepancies between documents can lead to costly issues if you and a neighbor disagree over the location of your property line.
 To steer clear of conflicts, avoid making any changes to the edges of your property that could lead to a problem, monetary or otherwise, down the line.

 Why Is Knowing Your Property Lines Important?

 From permits to purchases, being able to identify your property lines accurately makes it much easier to complete a project or move forward with a transaction.

 In most official cases, having a new survey done is the way to go.
-"Let's say, for example, you want to build a swimming pool, and you're not 100 percent sure where that easement is.
+"Let's say, for example, you want to build a swimming pool, and you're not 100% sure where that easement is.
 You could have a new survey done," explains Cynthia Durham Blair, a residential real estate closing attorney based in Columbia, South Carolina.

 When you purchase a home, it's not uncommon for your mortgage lender to require a new survey be conducted on the property.
 Even when that's not the case, your title insurance company will likely recommend a new survey as well, so you know if the neighbor's garage reaches over onto the property or if the outdoor kitchen encroaches on a sewer easement, which could be costly to remove down the line.

-Durham Blair says issues discovered in the new survey of the property may not be covered in the standard owner’s title insurance policy, but knowing those concerns before you close could help you decide if you need to renegotiate with the seller or walk away from the deal entirely.
+Durham Blair says issues discovered in a new survey of the property may not be covered in the standard owner’s title insurance policy, but knowing those concerns before you close could help you decide if you need to renegotiate with the seller or walk away from the deal entirely.

 How Do I Find My Property Lines?